Applying to Wesleyan

 Wesleyan uses the Common Application Early Decision Agreement (although no parent signature is required).
 Get instructions here.

-Can I complete all the required testing by the ED deadlines?
+Can I complete all the testing by the ED deadlines?

 What happens to my application if I am not offered admission through one of the ED programs?